Disston Bevel Type Studies

 [Full]

 Type 3 moves to yet another ornately cast thumbscrew.
 This one is low and rectangular with a floral motif, also sometimes described as a sunburst.
 The upper portion of the handle is also thinner that the rest, allowing the thumbscrew to be recessed.
 This allows the bevel to lay on any side without the thumbscrew interfering.
 The middle bottom plate is also removed resulting in a one-piece handle now.
 The end of the blade is now beveled at 45 degrees.
-Variation 1 uses two pins to attach the bottom plate.
-Variation 2 uses one pin to attach the bottom plate.
-Variation 3 uses screws to attach the top plate.
-Type 2 is the most common, followed by 1 then 3.
-(18", 14", 12", 10", 8", 6")
+Variation Auses two pins to attach the bottom plate.
+Variation B uses one pin to attach the bottom plate.
+Variation C uses screws to attach the top plate.
+Variation B is the most common, followed by A then C. (18", 14", 12", 10", 8", 6")

 Type 5 : 1940-1955